What parents need to know

 Is it any good?

-Coming from the writers/directors of Date Movie, Epic Movie, Meet the Spartans, and Disaster Movie, VAMPIRES SUCK is an exercise in lowest-common-denominator humor, in which the pop culture reference is king.
+From the writers/directors of Date Movie, Epic Movie, Meet the Spartans, and Disaster Movie, this is an exercise in lowest-common-denominator humor, in which the pop culture reference is king.
 Merely dropping a name or imitating a scene or a character passes for a joke in these films.
 (Though newcomer Proske is uncannily good at imitating Kristen Stewart's shy stammer in the Twilight films).

 The so-called "filmmakers" have nabbed a PG-13 rating to lure in what they consider to be gullible teens, but they push the limits of that rating to include as much sex, violence, and language as possible, not to mention product placements and pop culture references galore.
 What's missing is any real humor, characters, or emotions -- as well as any kind of attempt at an actual spoof, parody, or satire.
 This movie doesn't have the slightest idea what it wants to say about the Twilight saga in particular or vampires in general.